-Cybersecurity provider Palo Alto Networks (NASDAQ:PANW) reported results in line with analyst expectations in Q1 FY2023 quarter, with revenue up 25.3% year on year to $1.56 billion.
-The company expects that next quarter's revenue would be around $1.64 billion, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Palo Alto Networks made a GAAP profit of $20 million, improving on its loss of $103.6 million, in the same quarter last year.
+Cybersecurity provider Palo Alto Networks (NASDAQ:PANW) reported results in line with analysts' expectations in Q2 FY2024, with revenue up 19.3% year on year to $1.98 billion.
+On the other hand, next quarter's revenue guidance of $1.97 billion was less impressive, coming in 3.7% below analysts' estimates.
+It made a non-GAAP profit of $1.46 per share, improving from its profit of $1.05 per share in the same quarter last year.

-Founded in 2005 by a cybersecurity engineer Nir Zuk, Palo Alto Networks makes hardware and software cybersecurity products that protect companies from cyberattacks, breaches and malware threats.
+Founded in 2005 by cybersecurity engineer Nir Zuk, Palo Alto Networks (NASDAQ:PANW) makes hardware and software cybersecurity products that protect companies from cyberattacks, breaches, and malware threats.